Skip to Main Content

 Names of specific instruments can be searched as a keyword search.
 This will retrieve any mention of the instrument as accompaniment in a recording’s credits, as well as subject headings for the instrument when it is playing a prominent role.

-erhu in Any Field
+Any Field Contains erhu

 Or, search broader categories of instruments, combined with the name of a country or region:

-stringed instruments china in Subject
+Subject Contains stringed instruments china

 You can also use Hornbostel/Sachs terms (aerophone, chordophone, membranophone, idiophone).
 Search these as keywords:

-chordophone* in Any Field
+Any Field Contains chordophone*

 (The asterisk will retrieve both "chordophone" and "chordophones.")